 Personality disorders commonly co-occur with other illnesses and can be difficult to diagnose.
 Because Northbound’s philosophy revolves around providing the full spectrum of treatment, both mental and physical, in freeing our clients from chemical addiction, our facility and the staff are well equipped to handle the specific needs of those with personality disorders.

 Dialectical Behavior Therapy (DBT) is often referred to as “talking therapy” and has been shown to be especially effective in treating borderline personality disorder, as well as other AXIS-II Disorders.
-DBT is a type of cognitive behavioral therapy, meaning that it focuses on cognition and behavior, thoughts/beliefs and actions, and their role in the treatment of the underlying disorder.
-Addressing cognitive distortions and re-training the mind to change the initial cognitive response and take a new action is an important part of treating most AXIS-II disorders and reducing the symptoms of BPD.
+DBT is a type of cognitive-behavioral therapy, meaning that it focuses on cognition and behavior, thoughts/beliefs and actions, and their role in the treatment of the underlying disorder.
+Addressing cognitive distortions and re-training the mind to change the initial cognitive response and take new action is an important part of treating most AXIS-II disorders and reducing the symptoms of BPD.

-Traditionally, DBT integrates both individual psychotherapy and group skills training as a way to help the patient develop higher level coping skills.
+Traditionally, DBT integrates both individual psychotherapy and group skills training as a way to help the patient develop higher-level coping skills.
 Through DBT, the therapist will help the patient develop the tools that will make him more aware of his symptoms, and subsequently monitor those symptoms and use the tools provided on a daily, ongoing, basis.

 Clients have reacted positively to the experience of DBT and their progress towards creating a more healthy and aware response.
-The progress is tracked by the therapist, helping the client to recognize the forward strides they’ve made and help the staff at Northbound continue to adapt the treatment program as necessary.
-Along the way the staff celebrates the small successes and in this way we can help those suffering from addiction and borderline personality disorder on the path to long-term recovery.
+The progress is tracked by the therapist, helping the client to recognize the forward strides they’ve made and helped the staff at Northbound continue to adapt the treatment program as necessary.
+Along the way, the staff celebrates the small successes and in this way we can help those suffering from addiction and borderline personality disorder on the path to long-term recovery.